math-a3k/covid-ht/docs/data/data_model.rst

 Hemogram and Auxiliary fields were initially provided as template.

-However, networking functioning depends on the Data model.
+However, :ref:`networking` functionality depends on the Data model.

 If the Data model of your network is not syncronized, network classification and data sharing may fail due to unrecongnized fields or validation.

-``covid-ht`` is designed to have all the "possible" fields on the Data model and then select which ones you will input through settings according to the output of your local haematology equipment.
+``covid-ht`` is designed to have all the "possible" fields on the Data model and then select which ones you will input through settings according to the output of your local hematology equipment and your blood testing practices.

-The fields that are not used (``fields_na``), i.e. because the local equiment does not supports them, are not fed to the classifier when performing inference and won't be taken into account if submitted when classifying.
-Missing fields which where fed to classifier will be imputed if the classifier does not suppor NA values (see :ref:`internal_classifiers`).
+The fields that are not used (``fields_na``) are not fed to the classifier when performing inference and won't be taken into account if submitted when classifying (this is not the case of missing values in an observation that will be imputed if the classifier does not suppor NA values - see :ref:`internal_classifiers`).

-This way, a "general" template can be developed and all instances with the template will be able to exchange Data and Classification services, independently of which variables they effectively input.
+This way, all instances will be able to exchange Data and Classification services, independently of which variables (fields) they effectively recorded.

-If you find yourself with the need of adding or altering a field in the Data model, consider submitting it to the project for inclusion in the project's upstream as the "general" template.
+If you find yourself with the need of adding or altering a field in the Data model, the procedure is:

-In the case of customizing the instance for other purposes - i.e. :ref:`beyond_covid19` - the procedure is:

 * Add or modify the Django field
-* Add the field to the correspondent configuration constants if applicable
+* Add the field to the :ref:`correspondent configuration <data_model_classifier_configuration>` constants if applicable
-* Add the field to the correspondent setting if applicable
+* Add the field to the :ref:`correspondent setting <settings>` if applicable
 * Generate the Django migration (``python manage.py makemigrations``)
 * Run the internal test suite (``python manage.py test``)
 * Run the migration (``python manage.py migrate``)
 * Perform inference in the local classifier if applicable

+If the altering is for the original purpose of the project (see :ref:`beyond_covid19`), consider submitting it to the project for inclusion in the project's upstream as the "general" template.

 .. _Django model: https://docs.djangoproject.com/en/3.2/topics/db/models/
 .. _Data model: https://github.com/math-a3k/covid-ht/blob/master/data/models.py#L105